CPAN-Security/security.metacpan.org/docs/eu-cra-summary.md

 [Chapter V]:https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202402847#cpt_V 'Market Surveillance and Enforcement'
 [Article 52]:https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202402847#art_52 'Market surveillance and control of products'
-[Article 52(3)]:https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202402847#052.003 'Market surveillance authorities shall also be responsible for carrying out market surveillance activities in relation to the obligations for open-source software stewards.'
+[Article 52(3)]:https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202402847#052.003 'Market surveillance authorities shall also be responsible for carrying out market surveillance activities in relation to the obligations for Open-Source Software Stewards.'
 [Article 52(11)]:https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202402847#052.011 'Market surveillance authorities shall inform consumers of where to submit complaints that could indicate non-compliance with this Regulation and facilitate reporting of vulnerabilities, incidents and cyber threats'
 [Article 54]:https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202402847#art_54 'Procedure concerning products presenting a significant cybersecurity risk'
 [Article 54(1)]:https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202402847#054.001 '[If a market authority finds] sufficient reason to consider that a product, including its vulnerability handling, presents a significant cybersecurity risk, it shall carry out an evaluation of the product concerned in respect of its compliance with all the requirements laid down in this Regulation.'